Castle and Fortress Museum Tours

 Tower of London, England

 The Tower of London's Royal Armouries collection — now split between the Tower and the purpose-built Royal Armouries Museum in Leeds — represents the English crown's accumulation of arms, armour, and military equipment from the 11th century to the present.
 The collection remaining at the Tower includes the full complement of Tudor armours made for Henry VIII, several of which were created as he aged and expanded: measuring the armours in sequence is an inadvertent record of royal physical history.
 The Jewel House, opened in its current form in 1994, holds the Crown Jewels, including the Sovereign's Orb and the Crown of St. Edward used at each coronation.
-The White Tower itself, the Norman keep begun by William the Conqueror, provides the architectural context.
+The White Tower itself, the Norman keep begun by William the Conqueror around 1078, provides the architectural context.

 Chateau Comtal, Carcassonne, France

-The 12th-century Viscount's castle within the walled Cite of Carcassonne houses the Museum of the Middle Ages in Languedoc, which is among the better-curated regional medieval collections in France.
+The 12th-century Viscount's castle within the walled Cité of Carcassonne houses the Museum of the Middle Ages in Languedoc, which is among the better-curated regional medieval collections in France.
 Exhibits cover the Cathar period, the Albigensian Crusade, and the 13th-century Capetian reconstruction in documentary and material form.
 The castle itself — the barbican, towers, and great hall — is the primary exhibit; the interpretation layers historical context onto the architecture rather than treating the building as a backdrop for unrelated objects.

 Prague Castle, Czechia